Henry Bathurst, 3rd Earl Bathurst: Political career

 In defending royalty when the Duke of York resigned as Commander-in-chief he refuted the allegation of corruption, being bribery for the sale of commissions.
 "There is no calculation to advantages...to the capture of the Island of Flushing" he told the vice-president at the Board.
 Bathurst also advised the King on Portland's resignation from ill health.
 For the two months from 11 October 1809 he was briefly in charge of the Foreign Office he imposed a travel ban to Portugal, withdrawing diplomat Henry Williams-Wynne.
 Thinking of the lines at Torres Vedras he sent the King a board of backgammon, a strategic victory.

 He remained Master of the Mint during the ministries of the Duke of Portland and Spencer Perceval, only vacating these posts in June 1812 to become Secretary of State for War and the Colonies under Lord Liverpool; a position he retained until Liverpool resigned in April 1827.

 Bathurst deserves some credit for improving the conduct of the Peninsular War, while it was his duty to defend the government concerning its treatment of Napoleon Bonaparte.
-Bathurst endorsed Sir George Prévost's policy in British North America when war broke out in 1812.
+Bathurst endorsed Sir George Prevost's policy in British North America when war broke out in 1812.
 He ordered the Provincial Marines to be replaced with Royal Navy personnel authorising the occupation of the Great Lakes; yet organized with the defence of Canada in mind.
 The strategy remained essentially defensive and underfunded until Napoleon I was sent to Elba in 1814; by which time it was too late.
 Bathurst refused to send large-scale reinforcements.
 However, when operations switched to the north-western forests and inlets of Vancouver Sound in British Columbia 20,000 troops arrived to prevent incursion over the border.
 The failure of the Plattsburgh Expedition destroyed Prevost's reputation among Royal Navy officers.
 He was recalled to face a court-martial on Bathurst's orders, but died in 1815.

 When King George IV turned to George Canning to form a government following Liverpool's resignation, Bathurst, along with Wellington and Lord Eldon on the far right of the Tory party, who called themselves the 'Ultra Tories', refused to serve under him due to the new prime minister's humble origins, liberal policies and support for Catholic emancipation.
 When Wellington in turn was called to form a government a few months later in the aftermath of Canning's death, he opted for a middle-of-the-road cabinet and Bathurst had to contend with the relatively minor position of Lord President of the council.